The Special Care Baby Unit

 How will the funds raised make a difference?

 We are working with SCBU to help improve facilities and provide the necessary equipment they need to continue high quality neonatal care.
-As part of our 50th year celebrations, we are funding the reconfiguration of SCBU, with the introduction of Metavision – an electronic patient record system – already in use at the TMBU.
+As part of our 50th year appeal, we are funding the reconfiguration of SCBU, with the introduction of Metavision – an electronic patient record system – already in use at the TMBU.

-In 2015 there were 284 admissions to SCBU and there is a real need to improve the services currently available within the unit.
+In 2017 there were almost admissions to SCBU and there is a real need to improve the services currently available within the unit.
 The reconfiguration will allow the nursery area to be expanded, which will create more space for emergency admissions and provide better access for new mums to visit in wheelchairs and beds, as well as access for neonatal transport incubators.
 Other benefits will include improved storage so that equipment can be removed from corridors and communal areas, and improved shower and wash facilities for parents.